Wangyulin-user/TUMSyn/README.md

 The model is trained and evaluated on a brain MR database comprising 31,407 3D images with 7 structural MRI modalities from 13 centers.

 ## What does TUMSyn achieves?
- 1. **Multi-modal data processing:** By incorporating metadata of MR data (demographic and imaging parameter information) as text prompts to guide the image synthesis, TUMSyn enables customized cross-modal synthesis and flexible data domain transfer.
+ 1. **Multi-modal data processing:** By incorporating metadata of MR data (demographic and imaging parameter information) as text prompts to guide the image synthesis, TUMSyn enables customized cross-sequence synthesis and flexible data domain transfer.
  2. **Accuracy and versatility:** TUMSyn achieves clinically acceptable precision in image generation and fulfills diverse real-world application scenarios by performing a wide array of cross-sequence synthesis tasks using a unified model.
  3. **Zero-shot Generalizability:** TUMSyn's zero-shot synthesis performance matches or even surpasses the performance of models trained on each individual external dataset.
  4. **Clinical impact:** TUMSyn can produce clinically meaningful sequences to assist in the diagnosis of Alzheimer's disease and cerebral small vessel diseases.